marcusig/gutenberg-section-block/README.md

+**Note: The aim of this plugin is to fill a gap in the default layout blocks until a similar one is built into core.** So it receives the minimum maintenance until then.

 # Section block for Gutenberg

 One of the main elements used for layout in pages, a section / container block is on the roadmap, but I needed one.
 Now.
 So Here it is!